Imagery data management system (Windows/Linux)

 1. Client applications communicate with image services, 3D services, vector data and oriented imagery through HTTPS-based web services, typically via stateless REST APIs.
 This pattern primarily enables reading and viewing data, but also enables analytical functions through web services and client-side operations.

-2. Image services are published dynamically from imagery data stored in object storage or filesystems.
+2. Image services are published dynamically from imagery data stored in object storage or file systems.
 The imagery data publishing pattern leaves data at rest, without copying or moving the data to the server for rendering.

 3. Analytics also operate on the source data, without moving it to a new location.
 Analytical results may be session-based and ephemeral or persisted back to object storage registered as a cloud store.